Ocular Local Anaesthetics

 LAs work by blocking initiation and propagation of neuronal action potentials.
 Small-diameter, myelinated nerves are most susceptible to LA action - but not exclusively so - and therefore patients will often report preservation of sensory modalities other than pain.

 There are a number of anaesthetic drops available.
 Subtle differences between them make them more or less appropriate in different individuals.
-New drops appear in the literature from time to time (such as diphenhydramine - developed for its hypoallergenic properties) but this is not yet licensed here in the UK.
+New drops appear in the literature from time to time.

 - Examples - lidocaine hydrochloride, oxybuprocaine hydrochloride, proxymetacaine hydrochloride, tetracaine hydrochloride (amethocaine hydrochloride).

 - Use - largely for initial assessment of minor trauma and for removal of conjunctival and corneal foreign bodies.
-There is some debate about their use in surgery, particularly cataract surgery, where some authors claim equal or better analgesia to injected LA.
-However, in the UK, injected LA is very much the norm for ocular surgery in the absence of complicating factors (see below).
+Their use in surgery, particularly cataract surgery, is becoming the norm with surgeons citing patient comfort and ease of technique. .

 - Contra-indications - known hypersensitivity reaction, neonates.